Knowledge Center

 Finding outstanding candidates passionate enough about your company to go through screening and interviews is not a walk in the park.
 It takes effort to find the best potential candidates and get to know them well enough to convince them that your company is the best place for them to excel.
 But how do you do that without coming off as too pushy—or worse, desperate?
 And how do you nurture candidates for roles that aren’t even open yet?

 It boils down to having an effective sourcing strategy.
-Sourcing excellent candidates is a vital piece of the HR puzzle.
+Sourcing high-quality candidates is a vital piece of the HR puzzle.
 Giving sourcers, recruiters, and hiring managers a headstart with ideal candidates speeds up the hiring process.
 In this post, we’ll delve into what sourcing candidates actually means and tips to sourcing candidates strategically.

 What is candidate sourcing?